Dashboard

 Overview

-Web and mobile dashboard design for Declara, Inc. The features were released online and were part of a series of iterations and re-designs where I also participated.
+I designed desktop, tablet and phone dashboards for Declara, Inc. The feature were tested for diverse clients as part of a series of iterations and redesigns, in which I actively participated.

-The UX work presented here is done by me, in collaboration with a design team that included the Design Director, a UX Senior Designer and a Visual Senior Designer.
+The UX work presented here was completed by me in collaboration with a design team that included the Design Director, a Senior UX Designer, and a Senior Visual Designer.

 My Work